pranavrc/tenor/README.md

 Tap       - Tap    - Tap         - Tap
 ```

 Let's take the first beat ('Hello Hel'), and decompose the quarter note (1/4) into sixteenth notes (1/16), which means we're gonna split the beat further into four other beats.
-Now, if we tap to *these* beats (we'd have to tap really fast), the beat will look like this.
+Now, if we tap to *these* beats (we'd have to tap really fast), the quarter beat will look like this.

 ```
 Hel - lo  - (rest)  - Hel